HOW DOES CANCER DEVELOP?

 The most prominent and best known metabolic change is the increased tumor glycolysis that leads to increased glucose uptake and utilization.
 However, it has become obvious that many non-glucose nutrients, such as amino acids, lactate, acetate and various macromolecules, can serve as alternative fuels for cancer cells.
 Tumor cells express an unexpected flexibility in their energetic needs.
 Promising treatments for cancer might be available through better understanding of tumor metabolism.

-A malignant tumour characteristically grows and forces its way into surrounding tissue.
-Not only can the tumour cause damage by its expansive manner of growth, it can also grow into other tissues and cause damage there as well.
-The malignant cells can also detach from the tumour and spread via bodily fluids, with lymph fluid to lymph nodes or through blood to remote organs such as the lungs, the brain and the liver and there form daughter tumours called metastases.
+A malignant tumor characteristically grows and forces its way into surrounding tissue.
+Not only can the tumor cause damage by its expansive manner of growth, it can also grow into other tissues and cause damage there as well.
+The malignant cells can also detach from the tumor and spread via bodily fluids, with lymph fluid to lymph nodes or through blood to remote organs such as the lungs, the brain and the liver and there form daughter tumors called metastases.

 Systemic metastasis is the single-most serious aspect of this disease.
 Metastasis is largely responsible for the majority of cancer deaths.
 Unfortunately the spread of cancer via metastases is still poorly understood.